As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

 5. Industry Publications: Comment Sections

 On industry publication sites, you’ll see comments.
-The people leaving the comments are your target readers, so notice what they’re saying.
+The people leaving the comments are your target readers, so notice what they’re saying to get some content ideas.
 Since writers do not, and cannot, share everything on a topic in a single article, sometimes readers will ask questions.
 Look for those questions, and provide answers with your own content.

 6. Social Media: People You Follow

 Create a list of your ideal readers.
 Usually, that’s a list of your best customers or ideal customers.
 Follow them, and take note of the content they engage with.
-See what they share, reply to, etc. Those are topics you can cover with your content.
+See what content ideas you can come up with by tracking what they share, reply to, etc. Those are topics you can cover with your content.

 7. Social Media: People Who Follow You